Digestibility assessment: PDCAAS / DIAAS + digestibility kinetics

 - Innovative protein extracts from new sources (microalgae, insects, legumes)

-- Regulatory compliance : substantiating nutrition and health claims.
+- Regulatory compliance : justifying nutritional and health claims.

-- Product differentiation : promoting the protein quality of a formulation compared to competitors.
+- Product differentiation : highlighting the protein quality of a formulation in the face of competitors.

-- Nutritional optimization : adjust amino acid profiles for better bioavailability.
+- Nutritional optimization : adjusting amino acid profiles for better bioavailability.

 - Economic efficiency : improving protein conversion in animal nutrition.